csc-training/geocomputing/python/roihu/README.md

 python interactive_single_core_example.py
 ```

-* Wait, it takes a few minutes for complete.
+* Wait, it takes 15-20 seconds to complete.
 The printouts will appear in the terminal during the process.
-Note the time it took.
-* Check that there is one new GeoTiff file in your work directory with `ls -l output`
+* Check that there is one new GeoPackge file in your work directory with `ls -l output`
 * Close the compute node shell tab in your browser and delete the running job from `my interactive sessions` in the Roihu web interface.
 * Optional, check your results with [QGIS](https://docs.csc.fi/apps/qgis/)